-For 25 years, the football simulation game FIFA has been an integral part of the world of virtual sports.
+For 25 years, the football simulation game FIFA has been an integral part of the world of electronic sports.
 Game producer, Electronic Arts, released what would be the start of a phenomenon back in 1993, with the series’ first title, “FIFA International Soccer”.
-Two professional players represent the Royal Blues on the FIFA esports scene: Tim “Tim Latka” Schwartmann and Lukas “Idealz” Schmandt.
+Three professional players represent the Royal Blues on the FIFA esports scene: Tim "Tim Latka" Schwartmann, Julius "Juli" Kühle and Joe "JH7" Hellmann.

 FIFA is a football simulation game produced by Canada-based video game company EA SPORTS.
 The game involves two players competing head-to-head against each other in what can be thrilling, end-to-end encounters.
 Regular changes and updates to the game require professional esports players to be incredibly adaptable.
 Alongside getting the tactics right, the most decisive skills an esports player needs are quick reactions, good coordination and the ability to read the game.

 Since July 2016, FC Schalke 04 has been involved in FIFA.
 Three miners represent the S04 in the football simulation: Tim “Tim Latka” Schwartmann, Julius “Juli” Kühle and Joe “JH7” Hellmann.
 The professional Schalke esports FIFA players hone their skills for up to six hours a day by playing the game.